 Living Wills, Powers of Attorney, Advanced Directives

 If the moment comes when you are unable to make your own financial or health care decisions, or if illness, injury or age render you unable to articulate your desires, you want a person (or persons) you trust to take charge of your care.
 Living wills, powers of attorney and advanced (or end of life) directives are some of the tools that our law firm can put in place to ensure that your loved ones will be able to act according to your wishes.
 Our attorneys in Austin will help you establish these tools to delegate the power your agents will need in such a situation.
+If you are looking for an Austin Business law attorney read more here.

 Estate Planning for the LGBT Community